Myophonus/Amino/README.md

 The Raman branch contains scripts needed for the analysis and plotting of Raman spectroscopic data.
 The Regolith characterization branch has a couple scripts related to the characterization of the mineral surfaces.

-All branched contain sub-branched with the raw data used in analysis and plotting.
+All branches contain sub-branches with the raw data used in analysis and plotting.